runtimeverification/rv-monitor/docs/src/docs/runningexamples.rst

 Analyzing logs
 --------------

-In addition to monitoring software execution, RV-Monitor is able to check formal properties over text-based log files.
+In addition to monitoring software execution, RV-Monitor is able to check logical properties over text-based log files.
 These properties can be anything that is Turing computable, and do not require storing the entire log files.
 This makes RV-Monitor ideal for in-depth analysis of large logfiles which may be impractical to analyze with traditional techniques like grep.